Experience Guided Fishing on International Falls’ Rainy Lake

-For the Ultimate Catch
+Fishing Guides for the Ultimate Catch

 Whether you are looking for walleye, smallmouth, crappie or northern pike, they are able to put you on fish and show what structure to look for when venturing out on your own.
-All of our Rainy Lake fishing guides are properly insured and have the permits necessary to work in Voyageurs National Park and Canada.
-They are friendly, knowledgeable and, most of all, love Rainy Lake and sharing this world-class fishery with you.
+With a little help from our experienced guides, you’ll get the most out of your International Falls fishing trip!
+All of the Rainy Lake fishing guides are properly insured and have the permits necessary to work in Voyageurs National Park and Canada (when open).
+They are friendly, knowledgeable and, most of all, love showing visitors Rainy Lake and providing you with the best guided fishing in Minnesota!

 Fishing Guide Rates

 4 people: $550/day

 4 people: $450/half day

 Pricing includes filleting the fish when you return.
 Pricing does not include fuel or bait.